DanielIdoko/DanielIdoko/README.md

 ## 🧑‍💻 About Me

 I'm a passionate **Full-Stack Developer** with **3+ years of experience in Frontend** and **1+ year in Backend development**.
-I love building scalable applications, clean UI/UX experiences, and backend systems that just work.
+I love building scalable applications, clean UI/UX experiences, and backend systems that just work and are production ready.

 I thrive at the intersection of **problem-solving** and **engineering**, taking ideas from concept to production.